DataScience-GT/DSGT-Mailing-List-Knock/Readme.md

 4. Place your `.CSV` file into this folder.
 The name of the file does NOT matter, just make sure the CSV has a row at the top with the column labels and there exists at least a `email` and `fullname` column.
 Yes, the file must be in CSV format and yes, it can have more than those 2 columns.
 5. Open a console (same way as before) in the folder.
 You'll know if it worked if it has the path to the repository in the starting line.
 Ex: `C:\Users\USER\Documents\GitHub\DSGT-Mailing-List-Knock>`.
 If you don't know how to do this, check [this](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/) link out.
 6. Run the command `npm install`.
 This will install all the dependencies that the script needs to run.

+## Adding users
+### Your CSV file must have a fullname and email column

 7. Run the command `npm run start`.
 This will start the program :D.
 8. Just follow the prompts and answer according to the question.
 If it asks `Would you like to add or remove users? (add, remove)` respond with either `add` or `remove` and nothing else.
 9. Once you see `DONE!`, the program is over and all of the users have been added/removed to Knock.

+## Triggering Workflows
+### Your CSV file must have an email column

+7. Run the command `npm run trigger`.
+This will start the program :D.
+8. Just follow the prompts and answer according to the question.
+If it asks `What Knock workflow would you like to trigger? (enter the key to the workflow)` respond with the workflow key such as `test-workflow` and nothing else.
+9. Once you see `DONE!`, the program is over and all of the users have been added/removed to Knock.
+If you get an error, message me.

 From here, you're done, but if you have another file or changed your mind and want to remove the users, simply start from `step 7` and start the app again.